Tight Ankles? Here’s What Causes It—and the Best Ankle Mobility Exercises to Fix It

 #8: Wobble Board Tilts

-Wobble boards are planks of wood with a small strip of wood down the bottom of the center of the board, lifting the platform of the board off of the ground.
+Wobble boards are planks of wood with a small strip of wood down the center of the board, lifting the platform of the board off the ground.
 You have to balance to stay on the board without falling over.

 You can improve ankle mobility by placing one foot atop the board with the balance strip running perpendicular to your foot.
 Try to stay balanced on the board without holding on.

 If this is too advanced, you can simply place your foot on top of the board and tilt back and forth to work through the full range of motion of your ankle.
-Tilting the board forward will stretch your shins, and then tilting your foot backward will stretch your calves.
+Tilting the board forward stretches your shins, while tilting your foot backward stretches your calves.

 #9: Resisted Ankle Plantarflexion and Ankle Dorsiflexion